rackerlabs/docs-cloud-files/api-docs/concepts.rst

 Detailed information about the language-specific APIs is in the Rackspace Cloud SDKs Software Development Kit Guide.
-Each API has its own documentation (in HTML, PDF, or CHM format) including code snippets and examples to help you get started.
+Each API has its own documentation including code snippets and examples to help you get started.

 For more information about the Rackspace SDKs, see :rax-dev:`SDKs and tools<sdks>`.